MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-RemoteMailbox.md

 ```

 ### -Archive
-The Archive switch specifies whether to create an archive mailbox in the service in addition to the mailbox created in the service.
+The Archive switch creates an archive mailbox for an existing cloud-based user that already has a mailbox.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter